MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 -  You can use the summarize method to summarize your local explainability
--  This summary can be configured with the method modify_mask in order for you to have the explainability that satisfy your operational needs
+-  This summary can be configured with the modify_mask method to suit your use case
--  You can also specify : >- a postprocessing when you initialize your SmartPredictor to apply a wording to several values of your dataset.
-   >- a label_dict to rename your label in classification problems (during the initialisation of your SmartPredictor). >- a features_dict to rename your features.
+-  You can also specify : >- post-processing when you initialize your SmartPredictor to tune the wording >- label_dict to rename your label in classification problems (during the initialisation of your SmartPredictor). >- features_dict to rename your features.

-Here, we chose to use modify_mask method to only get the 3 most contributives features in our explanability.
+We use modify_mask method to only get the 4 most contributives features in our local summary.

 .. code:: ipython3

-    predictor_load.modify_mask(max_contrib=3)
+    predictor_load.modify_mask(max_contrib=4)

 .. code:: ipython3

     explanation = predictor_load.summarize()

--  You can notice in the summarize that the dictionnary of mapping given to the SmartExplainer Object allow us to rename the ‘Title’ feature into ‘Title of passenger’.
+-  The dictionnary of mapping given to the SmartExplainer Object allow us to rename the ‘Title’ feature into ‘Title of passenger’.
--  Also, we can see that the value of this features has been worded correctly has we configured it : First class became 1st class.
+-  The value of this features has been worded correctly has we configured it : First class became 1st class.
--  Our explanability is focused on the 3 most contributive features.
+-  Our explanability is focused on the 4 most contributives features.

 .. code:: ipython3